YuqiWu04/CP3407_GroupProject/iteration_2.md

 In progress:
 * Task-2 (developer name or initials), date started

-* Task 3.1 Match the colors detected to components of internet concepts 2 days date started 27-7-2025
+* Task 3.1 Match the colors detected to components of internet concepts.(Yichuan Zhang) 2 days date started 27-7-2025
-* Task 3.2 Use cloud or local memory to store the matching rules and corresponding concepts 2 days 29-7-2025
+* Task 3.2 Use cloud or local memory to store the matching rules and corresponding concepts.(Yichuan Zhang, Yuqi Wu) 1 days 28-7-2025
-* Task 3.3 Create edit function for teacher's end 1 day 1-8-2025
+* Task 3.3 Create edit function for teacher's end.(Yichuan Zhang, Yuqi Wu) 1 day 30-7-2025
-* Task 3.4 Create user interaction interface of the function 1 day 2-8-2025
+* Task 3.4 Create user interaction interface of the function.(Yichuan Zhang) 2 day 1-8-2025
 * Task 4.1 Get segmented polygons and fill them onto a blank mask.(Yichuan Zhang) 1 day date started 18-7-2025
 * Task 4.2 Extract the largest contour and approximate it into a quadrilateral.(Yichuan Zhang) 1 day date started 19-7-2025
 * Task 4.3 Perform perspective transformation on the image.(Yichuan Zhang) 1 day date started 20-7-2025